lets-release/lets-release/libs/git-host/README.md

 # @lets-release/git-host

-Utils for git host relative plugins.
+Utilities for plugins related to git hosts.